 At the time I was the farm’s animal communicator: I was sharing with them how the cows felt, what they wanted and how we could make their lives happier.
 This experiment was extremely interesting as we were trying to see what it would be like to include the cows needs and viewpoints into farming.

 I kept going to that farm regularly to sit down and communicate with the cows.
-I facilitated another workshop over a few sunday afternoons, this time, it was open to everyone.
-The new farmer came along and interesting conversations and thoughts took place.
+I facilitated another workshop over a few Sunday afternoons, this time, it was open to everyone.
+The local vet and the new farmer came along and very interesting conversations took place.

-When asked what they want, the cows asked for people to come and spend time with them, and they want to keep their calves until they are teenagers so they can have time to fulfil their role as a parent, to prepare their young to be in the world.
+When asked what they wanted, the cows expressed a wish for people to come and spend time with them, and they wanted to keep their calves until they are of adolescent age, so they can have time to fulfill their role as a parent and prepare their young to be in the world.

-I don’t see Animal Communication as a gift or something I was born with.
-I think everyone communicate telepathically, without necessarily being aware of it! it’s just a case of embracing it as a possibility and practising it regularly to exercise that part of our consciousness – the part that seldom gets enough exercise.
+I think everyone communicates telepathically, without necessarily being aware of it!
+It’s just a case of embracing it as a possibility and practicing it regularly to exercise that part of our consciousness – the part that seldom gets put to use.